A characterisation of the category of compact Hausdorff spaces: The main result

 \section{The main result}

-The aim of this section is to prove our main result, that is the following characterisation of the category $\KH$ of compact Hausdorff spaces and continuous maps. \begin{theorem} Up to equivalence, $\KH$ is the unique non-trivial pretopos which is well-pointed, filtral and admits all set-indexed copowers of its terminal object. \end{theorem} We recall the definitions and facts needed to prove the previous theorem.
-A category $\C$ is (\emph{Barr}) \emph{exact} provided it is regular and every internal equivalence relation in $\C$ is \emph{effective}, i.e.\ it coincides with the kernel pair of its coequaliser (see, e.g., \cite[Chapter 2, \S 2.5--2.6]{Borceux2}).
+The aim of this section is to prove our main result, that is the following characterisation of the category $\KH$ of compact Hausdorff spaces and continuous maps.
+(Recall that all categories under consideration are assumed to be well-powered.) \begin{theorem} Up to equivalence, $\KH$ is the unique non-trivial pretopos which is well-pointed, filtral and admits all set-indexed copowers of its terminal object. \end{theorem} We recall the definitions and facts needed to prove the previous theorem.
+A category $\C$ is (\emph{Barr}) \emph{exact} provided it is regular and every internal equivalence relation in $\C$ is \emph{effective}, i.e.\ it coincides with the kernel pair of its coequaliser (see, e.g.,~\cite{BGvO71} or~\cite[Sections~2.5--2.6]{Borceux2}).
 Exact categories are those in which there is a good correspondence between congruences (i.e., internal equivalence relations) and quotients (i.e., coequalisers).
-Every variety of Birkhoff algebras is exact.
-More generally, every category which is monadic over $\Set$ is exact \cite[Theorems 3.5.4, 4.3.5]{Borceux2}.
+All varieties of Birkhoff algebras and, more generally, all categories which monadic over $\Set$, are exact~\cite[Theorems 3.5.4, 4.3.5]{Borceux2}.
 Roughly speaking, a pretopos is an exact category in which finite coproducts exist and are ``well-behaved''.
 The latter property is formalised by the notion of extensivity.